aedart/athenaeum/docs/archive/next/core/setup.md

 ---
-description: How to use Athenaeum Core Application
+description: How to setup Athenaeum Core Application
 ---

-# Integration
+# Setup

-In this chapter you will find information, on how to integrate the Athenaeum Core Application into your legacy application.
-Please take your time and read through this carefully.
+The following describes how to setup a new application.

 [[TOC]]

 ## Bootstrap Directory

-Create a new directory to contain a application file.
+Create a new directory to contain your application file (_application entry-point_).
-The directory _SHOULD_ not be publicly available via the browser.
-You can call this directory for `bootstrap` or whatever makes sense to you.
+You can name this directory `bootstrap`, or whatever makes sense to you.

 ```shell
 /bootstrap